Bioconductor/bioconductor.org/content/help/newsletters/2014_October.md

 ### biocMultiAssay

-At Developer Day BioC 2014 Levi Waldron's discussion of his biocMultiAssay project generated a good deal of interest in the community.
+During Developer Day at BioC 2014, Levi Waldron's discussion of his biocMultiAssay project generated a good deal of interest in the community.
 This effort, lead by Levi, Vince, Kasper and Martin, aims to create `Bioconductor` tools for the efficient manipulation and analysis of multi-assay omics experiments.

 The primary motivation is to combine data across multiple experiments for a common group of samples or patients.
 Goals are to develop classes and methods